-PHYSICS AND DESCRIPTIVE ASTRONOMY-See Department of Physics and Astronomy.
-CHEMISTRY-Inorganic Chemistry and Qualitative Analysis.
-GEOLOGY-Elements of Physiographic, Lithological, Historical and Dynamical Geology.
+PHYSICS AND DESCRIPTIVE ASTRONOMY - See Department of Physics and Astronomy.
+CHEMISTRY - Inorganic Chemistry and Qualitative Analysis.
+GEOLOGY - Elements of Physiographic, Lithological, Historical and Dynamical Geology.

-Engineering.
+ENGINEERING.

-ROAD ENGINEERING-Location and construction of roads and railroads; Grades; Gauges; Tunnels; etc. RESISTANCE OF.
-MATERIALS- Elasticity; Safe Limits; Shearing Stress; Flexure and strength of Beams and Columns; Practical Formulæ.
-TRUSSES-Analysis of a variety of Roofs and frames, with methods for obtaining the strains.
-BRIDGE CON-STRUCTION-Warren's, Howe's, and other Trusses; Tubular and Suspension Bridges; Arches; etc. STONE-WORK-Stone; Limes and Mortars; Foundations; etc.
+ROAD ENGINEERING - Location and construction of Roads and Railroads; Grades; Gauges; Tunnels, etc. RESISTANCE OF MATERIALS- Elasticity; Safe Limits; Shearing Stress; Flexure and Strength of Beams and Columns; Practical Formulæ.
+TRUSSES - Analysis of a variety of Roofs and Frames, with methods of obtaining the strains.
+BRIDGE CONSTRUCTION - Warren's, Howe's, and other Trusses; Tubular and Suspension Bridges; Arches, etc. STONE-WORK - Stone; Limes and Mortars; Foundations, etc.